MahmudAhmed/Bull-E-Season/README.md

 ***

 ## Description
-Bull-E Season is driving game, it's all about your skills - navigate ("Bully") your way through traffic at full speed.
+Bull-E Season is driving game, it's all about your skills on the road - navigate ("Bully") your way through traffic at full speed.
 Dodge and swerve through slow driving cars and avoid accidents at all costs.

 ## Overview
 * Game gets harder(faster) as longer you are on the road - as it gets harder you will accumilate points faster as well.
 * As you zoom thorugh the traffic your handling(lane changing speed) increases.
+* You accumulate more points when you put the pedal to the metal.
+* Unlock cars as you score higher and higher.
+* Certain cars boost your points in different ways.

 ## Live
 Play the game live [here!](https://mahmudahmed.github.io/Bull-E-Season/)